-In this section I’ll show how easily is to customize a map using RVM
+In this section we will show you how easily is to customize a map using RVM

 So, let’s start the tour with RVM settings.